2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 :::video id=c17454f3-14c5-47a0-8c9c-42ee12932bd3:::

-In this chapter, we will explore the technical functioning of a transaction within a channel on the Lightning Network, specifically when funds are transferred from one side of the channel to the other.
+In this chapter, we will examine the technical operation of a transaction within a channel on the Lightning Network, focusing on the process of transferring funds from one side of the channel to the other.

 ### Reminder of the channel lifecycle